 Overlooking Amsterdam’s grandest canal, Mokum Suites occupies a revamped 1688 canal house.
 There are just two spacious, luxe rooms – all clean lines, blond wood floors, soothing creams and blues, and plenty of natural light.
-Besides great canal views, the two rooms come with large plasma-screen TVs, stereos with iPod docks, and large, well-equipped bathrooms.
+Besides great canal views, the two rooms come with large plasma-screen TVs, stereos, and large, well-equipped bathrooms.
 The owners are on hand to advise guests about the city, most of Amsterdam’s main attractions are within walking distance, and while there’s no onsite dining, a cozy guest kitchen and living area contribute to the home-away-from-home ambience.

 Mokum Suites – Location

 - Area: Located at the confluence of 2 canals in the historic canal ring, just 3 minutes’ walk from the lively Rembrandtplein; a 5-minute walk from the Medieval Center and the Red Light District.
 Central and convenient for most of the city’s attractions without being noisy.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #9 to Rembrandtplein stop, 3 minutes’ walk from the hotel.

 - Handy to: Rembrandtplein, the Medieval Center, historic canal ring.

 - Ages: Guests tend to be couples on a romantic getaway or city break; children are welcome, however.

 - View: Both suites overlook the Herengracht canal.